recursionpharma/anonymous-slack/README.md

 # anonymous-slack
 A service you can upload to Heroku to be able to send anonymous messages to colleagues.

-How to set up?
-As a slack administrator,
+As a slack administrator:

-0. Create a new heroku app with the Go buildpack: https://github.com/kr/heroku-buildpack-go
+Create a new heroku app with the Go buildpack: https://github.com/kr/heroku-buildpack-go

-1. Add a Slash command, for example, `/anon` .
+Add a Slash command, for example, `/anon` .
 Set the URL in Slack to your Heroku URL.
 The resulting slack "token" should be set as a Heroku environment variable:

    heroku config:set INCOMING_SLACK_TOKEN=XXX

-2. Add a Slash Incoming webhook.
+Add a Slash Incoming webhook.
 The resulting "webhook url" should be set as the Heroku environment variable:

    heroku config:set INCOMING_SLACK_WEBHOOK=https://hooks.slack.com/services/BLAH/BLAH/BLAH

-3. Deploy to heroku.
+Deploy to heroku.

    git push heroku master